kkoning/proximal-optimize/README.md

 # Introduction

 This crate contains a simple proximal search hill-climbing optimizer, suitable for use in (some) machine-learning applications.
-Roughly speaking, the algorithm works by iterating from a user-specified starting point.
-As long as the function's value continues to increase, size of these steps will start to grow exponentially.
-As as the function's value starts to decrease, the size of the steps will begin to exponentially decrease and flip directions to find a local minimum or maximum.
+Roughly speaking, the algorithm works by iteratively searching for better values starting from a user-specified starting point.
+As long as the function's value continues to improve, size of these steps will start to grow exponentially.
+When the function's value deteriorates, the iterations start looking in both directions, exponentially decreasing the step size until the function's value starts to improve again.

 This approach has two advantages that might make it suitable for your application.

-1. There is no requirement to calculate a gradient, meaning that the technique should work as long as the objective function implements `PartialOrd`.
+1. There is no requirement to calculate a gradient; the technique should work as long as the objective function implements `PartialOrd`.
-2. The API is very simple (i.e., it doesn't need to be adapted from some other more comprehensive library that may make other assumptions).
+2. The API is very simple (i.e., it doesn't need to be adapted from some other more comprehensive library that may make other assumptions about its use).

 ## Example